 ● Van shuttle transportation from the meeting point in Everglades City (where you may securely park your vehicle) to the kayak put-in at Flamingo.
 We will then paddle north toward the take-out where our vehicles await us.
 Self guided kayakers pay $500 alone for the van shuttle.

-● All meals from lunch on the first day through lunch on the last (7 breakfast, 8 lunch, 7 dinners, 22 total meals).
+● All meals from lunch on the first day through lunch on the last.
 We provide tasty and plentiful food, including fresh and delicious camp made meals and carry along brown bag lunches.
-We don’t use tasteless and unhealthy dehydrated boil-in-bag meals.
+We don’t use tasteless and unhealthy dehydrated meals.

 Day 2 - Cape Sable.After our first breakfast, we’ll break camp and load the boats before heading out around Cape Sable.
 Our hearty breakfasts include pancakes, eggs, bacon, toast, cereal, cold milk, fresh fruit, juice and coffee.
 Throughout the day, we'll stop for leg stretches, bathroom breaks and a buffet picnic lunch.
 Often, no dry ground is available and we'll each prepack a "brown bag" lunch to carry inside our kayaks.
 Long and undeveloped Cape Sable is completely exposed to the open Gulf of Mexico.
 This beautiful and wild coastline is fronted by long beaches completely devoid of the condominiums backing most of Florida's coast.
 We camp tonight on Middle Cape where our own 5 mile long beach with an unobstructed sunset view awaits us.
 Paddling distance: 11 miles.
 All meals included.

 Day 3 - Desolation Coast.
 We continue north today in the Gulf of Mexico.
-This wild coast was thrashed by several hurricanes in the mid 2000s.
+This wild coast is regularly thrashed by hurricanes.
 The area’s isolation and the dead trees have earned it the name "Desolation Coast".
 Late this afternoon, we reach Ponce de Leon Bay where we'll paddle approximately three miles across open water at the mouth of the bay.
 In the open water, we have a great opportunity to spot dolphin, sea turtle and white pelican.
 If the weather does not cooperate, we'll head east toward the protected inside of the bay.
 We camp tonight on a wooded ground site at Graveyard Creek.
 Paddling distance: 17 miles.
 All meals included.